basho/basho_docs/content/riak/ts/1.4.0/using/security/checklist.md

 canonical_link: "https://docs.basho.com/riak/ts/latest/using/security/checklist/"
 ---

 Before turning on Riak TS security there are key steps all applications need to take.
-Missing one of these steps may break your application, so make sure you have done each of the following **before** enabling security:
+Missing one of these steps may break your application, so make sure you have done each of the following BEFORE enabling security:

 1. Because Riak TS security requires a secure SSL connection, you will need to generate appropriate SSL certs, [enable SSL](../sources-management/#enabling-ssl) and establish a [certification configuration](../sources-management/#certificate-configuration) on each node. **If you